Lady Like: Critical reception

-Lady Like received acclaim from music critics.
+Lady Like received positive reviews from music critics.
 AllMusic's Stephen Thomas Erlewine praised the mix of country and pop and deemed it "bright, glossy, and amorphous".
 He further added that it is "dense and accessible" throughout its eight tracks, which he considered "something of an achievement" for a debut album.
 Marlo Ashley of Exclaim! declared that the album "sonically diverges from the country-pop norm; Andress's lyrical honesty adds a sentimental perspective that invites you to listen to something out of the ordinary and makes you crave more."
 Justin Cober-Lake from Pop Matters gave the album a 7 out of 10 rating, writing that the album succeeds thanks to "a combination of songwriting craft and distinctive sound", and clarifying that Andress's "clear lyrical voice" contributes to its distinctness.
 Cillea Houghton, writing for Taste of Country, stated that Andress is "intelligent in her writing, clever with her words and has a brazen personality to match," and that she "brings a refreshing voice to country music."
 Curtis M. Wong of HuffPost called it "remarkably cohesive".

-Mesfin Fekadu of the Associated Press considered the album to be "filled with lyrical gems" and added that it is one of the 2020's strongest albums."
+Mesfin Fekadu of the Associated Press considered the album to be "filled with lyrical gems" and added that it is one of 2020's strongest albums."
 Paper's Abby Schreiber declared that the record is filled with songs that "simultaneously cut you to the quick" but make one feeling "somehow stronger and more empowered."
 Writing for Variety, Chris Willman stated that Lady Like represents a return to a period when "strong female singer/songwriters who weren't necessarily strictly defined by genre" found their place in it such as Mary Chapin Carpenter and Rosanne Cash, and that Andress's pop crossover potential is "tremendous".
 Rolling Stone placed the album 24th on their 2020 year-end list of Best Country and Americana Albums with Jon Freeman commending the blending of country and pop and calling the album "charming and polished".
 At the 63rd Annual Grammy Awards, Lady Like received a nomination for Best Country Album while "More Hearts Than Mine" was nominated for Best Country Song.